-However, the February 2020 policy change announcement does indicate that further revisions to regulations on trade for other purposes are expected.
-In the interests of biodiversity, public health and governance worldwide, China’s lawmakers must use this opportunity and the revision to the Wildlife Protection Law to permanently prohibit trade in the parts and products of threatened species for any purpose, including for production of medicines and decorative items.
+In the interests of biodiversity, public health and governance worldwide, China’s lawmakers must use the revision to the Wildlife Protection Law to permanently prohibit trade in the parts and products of threatened species for any purpose, including for production of medicines and decorative items.
 This should be backed up by further amendments to restrict the breeding of threatened species to genuine conservation programmes which contribute to the recovery of the species in the wild.

 Action is urgently needed from China’s leadership to declare zero tolerance for all trade in tiger parts and products, from any source.